brocaar/chirpstack-docs/content/install/quick-install.md

 ```

 Set up your configuration (only the most important settings are addressed here)
-by changing the configuration file /etc/default/lora-gateway-bridge:
+by changing the configuration file `/etc/lora-gateway-bridge/lora-gateway-bridge.toml`:

-* `BIND` - The interface and port on which the LoRa Gateway Bridge listens for
+* `packet_forwarder.udp_bind` - The interface and port on which the LoRa Gateway
-  packets from your gateways.
-This should be `0.0.0.0:1700` to allow access
+  Bridge listens for packets from your gateways.
+This should be `0.0.0.0:1700`
-  on all network interfaces.
+  to allow access on all network interfaces.
-* `MQTT_USERNAME` and `MQTT_PASSWORD` - since the MQTT server is publicly
+* `backend.mqtt.username` and `backend.mqtt.password` - since the MQTT server is publicly
   accessible (so [LoRa Gateway Bridge](/lora-gateway-bridge/) instances can
   send data), it is best to have a username and password for the server here.
   These credentials were the ones set up in the *Mosquitto authentication* step.